-SEPARATE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2022 NOTES TO THE FINANCIAL STATEMENTS
+SEPARATE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2023 NOTES TO THE FINANCIAL STATEMENTS

-Classification of liabilities as current or non-current, deferral of effective date - Amendments to IAS 1 - The amendment to IAS 1 on classification of liabilities as current or non-current was issued in January 2020 with an original effective date 1 January 2022.
+- Amendments to IFRS 16 Leases: Lease Liability in a Sale and Leaseback Effective from: 1 January 2024 - Classification of liabilities as current or non-current, deferral of effective date Amendments to IAS 1 The amendment to IAS 1 on classification of liabilities as current or non-current was issued in January 2020 with an original effective date 1 January 2022.
 However, in response to the Covid-19 pandemic, the effective date was deferred by one year to provide companies with more time to implement classification changes resulting from the amended guidance.

-Effective from: 1 January 2024
+Effective from: 1 January 2024 - Amendments to IAS 7 Statement of Cash Flows and IFRS 7 Financial Instruments: Disclosures: Supplier Finance Arrangements Effective from: not yet endorsed by the EU - Amendments to IAS 21 Lack of Exchangeability Effective from: not yet endorsed by the EU